BlenderCharacters/4_Animation_Pricipals/README.md

 + How to use the grease pencil for making notes
 + Editing your strokes

 ### 12 Animating The Grease Pencil
 + Drawing on an object
 + Mapping out animation ideas

+### 13 Pose To Pose - Keys
++ These are the start and end of the a particular action
++ Solidify what we have already been doing
++ Can be more that two, if the animation has multiple actions / parts
++ As the name suggests these are the KEY points in the animation

+### Pose To Pose - Extremes
++ The furthest an object or character will travel

+### Pose to Pose - Breakdown Poses
++ Ensures the correct transition between Extremes
++ In-betweens would be next, however since blender is good at interpolation these are only require in edge cases

+### Straight Ahead
++ Useful for more organic or random movement
++ Great for movement that lacks a known end position

 ### Anticipation